Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing and Trusted Execution Environments

-Moreover, depending on the TEE/enclave architecture and threat model, it can support additional peripheral compartmentalization and persistent storage sealing.
+\mysub{Trusted IO and Device Interfaces.} Moreover, depending on the TEE/enclave architecture and threat model, it can support additional peripheral compartmentalization and persistent storage sealing.
 In Table~\ref{tab:tee_summary} we summarize common hardware-assisted TEEs with their providers, supported processors, and features.
 Among them, TrustZone~\cite{ngabonziza2016trustzone} is developed from a very early period, and it is the most widely-used TEE on mobile/ubiquitous devices.
 However, it has several constraints including the inflexible protected memory, supporting only one single secure world, and restricted third-party application adaption.
 To overcome these issues, recently ARM proposed Confidential Compute Architecture (CCA)~\cite{li2022design, armcca} which aims to run more flexible enclaves (called realm) in parallel with TrustZone.
 Therefore, modern TEEs support multi-enclaves and more flexible secure memory sizes with different TCBs.
 TEE systems that include an OS-like software stack usually have a large TCB size, which provides higher usability to developers and users.
 For instance, when TEEs provide such an OS, they statically link applications into the in-enclave \emph{kernel}; consequently, unmodified applications could be deployed into enclaves.
+In another line, CCA will be introduced in Armv9-A platforms, while billions of Armv8-A powered devices are still on the market.
+To tackle such a problem, IceCap, an internal project in Arm, supports a form of isolate on compatible Armv8-A devices by providing a hypervisor with a negligible, attestable TCB based on the high-assurance seL4 microkernel~\cite{mulligan2021confidential}.
+VirtCCA further implements a virtualized CCA on platforms equipped with the Secure EL2 extension available from ARMv8.4 and earlier platforms that lack Secure EL2 support with minimal overload~\cite{xu2023virtcca}.
+However, as mentioned, there are still many open problems such as behavioral measurement and attestation in addition to the TEE itself.

+There has also been progress on speeding up computation-heavy TEEs with new interface technologies recently.
+For example, SEV-TIO builds upon various industry standards such as PCIe's TDISP, IDE, SPDM, and others.
+It establishes a secure connection between a device and a specific SEV-SNP VM, ensuring both confidentiality and integrity of communication.
+Such a design allows devices to attest guest VMs, preventing interactions with malicious devices and facilitates high-performance DMA without bounce buffering, while previously, device communication relied on shared (unencrypted) memory pages, requiring data copying into specific pages before device access~\cite{sahita2023cove}.
+There is also TEE/OPTEE integration of NXP's Resource Domain Controllers (RDC/XRDC/TRDC) that provide support for the isolation of peripherals and memory~\cite{opteenxp}.
+All these designs could achieve a more flexible/effective compute pipeline with TEEs.